eikehmueller/ma32070/lectures/Exercises.md

 * $A\boldsymbol{v} + \boldsymbol{w}$
 * $B^\top\boldsymbol{w}$

-and print out the result of each calculation (convert any sparse matrices to dense matrices first).
+and print out the result of each calculation (for this, convert any sparse matrices to dense matrices first).
 Some of the operations can be implemented in different ways.

 # Exercise 2: Cubic Lagrange element